 One final tip we think you could benefit from could be working with what you already have.
 If you have some bookshelves around the house, make sure that the books with Viking titles are the first ones that meet the eye.
 By doing this, you will accentuate not only the differences you have already made but also yourself in the process of finding the materials you need the most.
 And we all love killing two birds with one Mjölnir.

-As you have seen, our fellow Vikings, ideas to spruce up your homes, are nearly endless.
+As you have seen, fellow Vikings, ideas to spruce up your homes, are nearly endless.
 There is more than one way to pay homage to authentic Viking décor, and you should try to find ones that you and your family like.

 But also keep in mind that such changes could give you some serious benefits and excuses when you are dealing with unannounced guests.
 One they come in, they will be so stunned with what you have done with the place that those unwashed dishes in the kitchen will be the last things that catch their eye.
-And if there is some visible dirt around the corners or some spiders on the ceiling, you can always say that those are purposeful, for a Viking has greater concerns than doing the regular moping.
+And if there is some visible dirt around the corners or some spiders on the ceiling, you can always say that those are purposeful, for a Viking has greater concerns than doing the regular mopping.
 He has wars to win!